falfada/portfolio-falfada/README.md

 1. Open the terminal at the project root.
 2. Type `npm run dev`

-Alternatively, you can see the deployed version at [alt text](assets/images/screenshot.png)
+Alternatively, you can see the deployed version [here](https://main--preeminent-pudding-2168e1.netlify.app/)

 ## License